-The drying up of Lake Urmia, climate change, and the sustainability of human settlements
+Analyzing the effects of the drying up of Lake Urmia and climate change on the sustainability of human settlements from the perspective of land planning

 Document Type : Original Article